onja-org/w2_css_tailwind_media_queries/README.md

 ## Getting Help

 - Check the lessons folder for detailed explanations
+- Check the hints underneath each challenge in `starter-template.html`
 - Use the [Tailwind documentation](https://tailwindcss.com/docs/responsive-design) for reference
-- Run tests (`npm test`) frequently to catch issues early -- more detailed output can be seen with `npm test:verbose`
+- Run tests (`npm test`) frequently to catch issues early -- more detailed output can be seen with `npm run test:verbose`
 - If you get stuck, refer to the solution template for guidance

 ---